Reece-Carruthers/web-application-integration-assignment/readme.md

 The backend made use of PHP, Firebase JWT and an SQLite databse for users and conference data.

 I learned a lot from this assignment.
 If I had more time I would have liked to clean the components up more and make the React code more readable.
-Additionally, I would have liked to make the API Restful or HATEOAS.
+Additionally, I would have liked to make the API Restful or HATEOAS, as well as, writing unit tests to test the functionallity of the API and frontend.

+To test the account functionallity you can use this email address and password combination

+Email: john@example.com

+Password: examplePassword1234

 ## This API was developed by Reece Carruthers (W19011575)